All Episodes

 These are people that can't get through to Grant calling me, telling me what they thought about what Grant said.

-And I eventually met him and I was uh complimentary, told him how much I admired him and so forth.
+And I eventually met him and I was complimentary, told him how much I admired him and so forth.

-He was extremely gracious and accommodated.
+He was extremely gracious and accommodating.

-He's come this new new kid.
+He's come to this new kid.

 Who else could have done that but me?